Stratus3D/Spout/README.md

 *A TAP producer that integrates with existing ExUnit tests via an ExUnit formatter*

-A TAP producer that integrates with existing ExUnit test suites via a ExUnit formatter.
 Spout provides a simple way to generate TAP output without having to modify existing test code.

 ## Installation